Top Factors That Affect Construction Cost Estimation in 2026

 Risk and Contingency Planning

-Proper risk analysis prevents financial surprises and protects profit margins.
+Adequate risk analysis helps to avoid financial surprises and safeguard the profit margins.

 Estimators analyze: